followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/30 Filtering and Searching/2 Header Filter.md

 ---

+#include datagrid-filtering-rowandheaderconflicts

-You can use the **headerFilter**.[allowSearch](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/headerFilter/#allowSearch) option to enable the header filter's searching capability.
-The same option can be declared in a column's configuration object, in which case it controls searching in that column's header filter.
+You can use the **headerFilter.**[allowSearch](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/headerFilter/#allowSearch) option to enable searching in the header filter.
+You can also declare this option in a column's configuration object to enable/disable searching in this column's header filter.

 ---
 ##### jQuery